bbailey1024/seaspy/README.md

    * Puts more work on server, and requires new data structure(s) for ship storage
    * May allow per tile redraws to animate ships (clearRect and redraw after api pull)
 * Implement additional AIS message types and associated features (Currently only position report and ship static data messages are utilized)

-### 1.1 Changes
-~~Switch to signal.NotifyContext and pass context to ListenAndServe~~ ~~Add toggle for ship history~~
-~~Add configurable element for dock worker count~~ ~~Add MMSI value to State~~
-~~Adjust JS code related to mmsi not existing in ship object~~ Implemented tile redraws
-   Add server data structure to store sorted geospatial data of vessels (i.e., geohash+geocache) Add API that takes a bounding box and returns number of ships in that area Add per tile vessel update, followed by per tile redraws, finishing with all clipping redraws